JOBLOLI/BestTeam-soen341project2023/README.md

 | mikeyd234 | Michael Dickson 40003518 | Backend |
 | JoshLafleur | Joshua Lafleur 40189389 | Backend |

 Languages: Python (frontend and backend), SQL (backend), HTML/CSS (frontend)
 Tools: Docker, Firebase, mySQL or MangoDB (backend)
 Technologies: Django (frontend and backend)

+Objective:
+The objective is to develop a career service website.
+We will be using agile methodologies to complete the project.

 Project Description:
- The objective is to develop a career service website for employers to post jobs and for students to apply to them and post their resume to their profile.
-We will be using agile methodologies to complete the project.
-A third kind of users are the admins who can manage all profiles and postings.
+A career service website have three different kinds of users: employers, employees(students) and admins.
+Our website will allow employers to post job opportunities and students to apply to them and post their resume on their profile.
+Admins are essentially moderators of the website and can modify and manage profile information and postings.

- Types of users:
+Core features:
 Employer : create an account/register, login, browse candidates, add job offers, select candidates that have already applied to an offer for interview
 Student/Candidate: create an account/register, login, create a profile, and upload their resume; browse for job offers; apply for those postings
 Admin: Managing all user profiles and postings